The Keller Funnel™

 - More choices for incision placement

 - Reduced force on the implant and incision

 - Reduced risk of contamination and infection

-The Keller Funnel™ allows Dr. Pearl to make smaller incisions, similar to those used in saline implant procedures.
+The Keller Funnel™ allows Dr. Ereso to make smaller incisions, similar to those used in saline implant procedures.

 Women and their surgeons have increasingly selected silicone gels for their natural look and feel, and today, according to the annual report provided by the American Society of Plastic Surgery, more silicone gels procedures are performed than saline.